SAIL Blog

 Most cameras have an undetectable night vision system, which allows you to take quality black and white photos in the dark, without alarming the game with a flash or glow.
 Another popular feature for hunters is the video mode, as it allows you to see game in action and sometimes even interacting with other individuals.
 Finally, some cameras can also capture images at regular intervals.

-The management options are numerous.
-For example, it is possible to determine the frequency of activation of the camera, to know the temperature and to geotarget it.
-The sensitivity of the camera can also be adjusted to prevent you from ending up with a hundred photos taken.
-Moreover, thanks to a large recognition database, it is even possible to select the type of photos you want to receive (male or female only, human presence, presence of predators or other animals, etc.).
+The management options are also increasingly numerous.
+For example, it is possible to determine the frequency of activation of the camera, to geolocate it, and to know the surrounding temperature… The sensitivity of the camera can also be adjusted to prevent you from ending up with a hundred photos taken due to wind gusts.
+Moreover, thanks to a large recognition database, it is even possible to select the type of pictures you want to receive (male or female only, human presence, presence of predators or other animals, etc.).

 Hunting cameras are designed to camouflage themselves to the environment and usually come with everything you need to attach them easily.
 So there’s no need to go to great lengths to make it invisible.
 The important thing is not to leave any odours behind when handling them.
 Some people use an odour eliminating spray to make sure they don’t leave a trace.
 To avoid spending a lot of time at the installation site, it’s a good idea to do your testing ahead of time, on land that is not frequented by game.